 The plus-size women’s apparel market does not show signs of diminishing in the near future.
-In 2015, the market was valued at 20 million U.S. dollars, and is projected to grow to 24 million dollars by 2020.
-In 2015, the plus-size apparel segment was one of the fastest growing online fashion markets, reporting over 19 percent sales growth.
-However, while the average U.S. consumer spends 934 dollars per year on non-plus-size clothing, buyers of plus-size clothing only spend about 637 dollars per year on clothing, on average.
+In 2019, the market was valued at 28.9 billion U.S. dollars, and is projected to grow to 46.6 billion dollars by 2021.
+About an eighth of the clothing options offered online by U.S. department stores are in plus sizes.
+While the average U.S. consumer spends 934 dollars per year on non-plus-size clothing, buyers of plus-size clothing only spend about 637 dollars per year on clothing, on average.

 Recent surveys have found that plus-size shoppers almost unanimously think more highly of a designer who was accommodating of plus-size clothing needs and believe in the importance of including plus-size models in runway shows.
 While in the past it was unheard of to see a larger-than-average model in a fashion magazine or on a billboard, attitudes are shifting and the definition of what is considered beautiful is becoming more inclusive of larger women.